Tsuki-Bakery/qemu-virgl-whpx/README.md

 > [!CAUTION]
 > This project is still very experimental and is not suitable for any production use.

-This project provides a Docker-based build system for cross-compiling QEMU for Windows x86_64 hosts with WHPX (Windows Hypervisor Platform) acclerator support, so is intended for use on Windows hosts with any Microsoft virtualization service enabled (WSL2, Virtualization-based Security, Hyper-V, etc.).
+This project provides a Docker-based build system for cross-compiling QEMU for Windows x86_64 hosts with WHPX (Windows Hypervisor Platform) accelerator support, so is intended for use on Windows hosts with any Microsoft virtualization service enabled (WSL2, Virtualization-based Security, Hyper-V, etc.).

 It enables 3D acclerated graphics for guests with ANGLE through VirGL so you don't need any further setup or configuration for GPU.